Colloquium main page

 WIPO Director-General Francis Gurry

-The course grew from the recognition that the developmental benefits from the intellectual property system can only be reaped through skilled adaptation to national circumstances and judicious use by informed practitioners.
-It therefore aimed to bolster the capacity of those best placed to ensure truly sustainable, long-term benefits from the adept use of the IP system — those who teach the IP practitioners of the future, and those who conduct research on IP law and policy.
+For over a decade, the annual WIPO-WTO Colloquium itself has played a central role in the joint capacity building programmes of WIPO and the WTO.
+This cooperation seeks to enrich dialogue on IP issues and to address the developmental and wider policy considerations that form an integral part of IP law and policy today.
+The Colloquium responds to the recognition that developmental benefits from the IP system can only be reaped through skilled adaptation to national circumstances and judicious use by informed practitioners.
+Equally, effective policy development at the national level needs increasingly to draw upon skilled, informed and sophisticated policy analysis.
+The Colloquium bolsters the capacity of those best placed to ensure truly sustainable, long-term benefits from the adept use of the IP system — those who teach the IP practitioners of the future, and those who conduct research on IP law and policy.

-Intellectual property has a significant impact on the everyday lives of all citizens around the world.
-Without the understanding, support, and global participation of all peoples across the societal spectrum, innovation will be stifled and development will be impeded.
-Initiatives such as the Colloquium play an important role in building capacity, raising awareness, and engaging all societies that are affected by the evolution of the international IP landscape.
+In today's changing global economy, IP significantly influences the everyday lives of all citizens around the world.
+An international IP system that can adjust to the shifting global economic landscape, while also stimulating innovation and furthering development, demands the understanding, participation and cooperation of all peoples across the societal spectrum.
+Initiatives such as the Colloquium play an important role in building capacity, raising awareness, and engaging all societies that are affected by the evolution of the international IP system.

 From the Directors of the WTO IP Division and WIPO Academy back to top